The Hawaiian word for family is ‘ohana—and when you arrive at YWAM Kona, you’re family. Our home is your home, our story is your story.

 6. ‘Akaka Falls

 ‘Akaka Falls is one of the Hilo region’s most well-known waterfalls.
-Walk through winding forest paths to get a great shot of this beautiful place.
+Walk through winding forest paths to get a great view of this beautiful spot.

 7. Waiānuenue (Rainbow Falls)